-Topographically the cerebellum is located dorsal to the medulla oblongata and the pons.
+Topographically, the cerebellum is located dorsal to the medulla oblongata and the pons.
 The mesencephalon and medulla oblongata are connected to this via the cerebellar veil (superior and inferior medullary velum).

 Macroscopic structure of the cerebellum

-The fissura prima is located between the lobus anterior and the lobus posterior.
-Two additional fissures in the cerebellum are the fissura horizontalis and the fissura posterolaterales, which separates the lobus posterior from the lobus flocculonodularis.
+The fissura prima is located between the two lobes.
+Two additional fissures in the cerebellum are the fissura horizontalis and the fissura posterolateralis, which separates the lobus posterior from the lobus flocculonodularis.

 Structure of the cerebellar cortex